dlrjsldlfma/xiangdangsheng/_posts/2021-02-10-an-inquisition-on-liberation.md

 same *paradigms* that get everyone free.

 Applying this in the context of MIT, we have to question if it&rsquo;s enough to be proponents of diversity and inclusion.
-Dr. Dafina-Lazarus Stewart proposes that we would be better to [stand for equity and justice](https://www.insidehighered.com/views/2017/03/30/colleges-need-language-shift-not-one-you-think-essay),
+Dr. D-L Stewart proposes that we would be better to [stand for equity and justice](https://www.insidehighered.com/views/2017/03/30/colleges-need-language-shift-not-one-you-think-essay),
 stating: